DarkoCucin/nf-core-rnaseq-3-12-0-sbg/README.md

        * ```multi-instance``` - the mode which uses more instances for one task.
 Implemented in the latest **Nextflow** implementation on the platform.
   * ```--sb-schema``` - parameter which specifies a path to an existing ```sb_nextflow_schema``` file in JSON or YAML format.
 In this case we provided  ```sb_nextflow_schema.yaml``` file for you.
 If you want to make ```sb_nextflow_schema```from scratch refer to this [put the link later]()

-### GUI for deploying Nextflow pipelines onto the platform

-LATER

 ### Running nf-core/rnaseq on the platform

 When you put **nf-core/rnaseq** pipeline onto the platform it is time to run this pipeline.
 This pipeline has the following required inputs (if ```test``` or ```test_full``` profile option is not used):

 1. **Samplesheet file** (```--input```) - This is file which specifies read files needed for running pipeline.
-If you want to learn more about specifying this file refer to [nf-core/rnaseq platform documentation - PUT THE LINK OF THE PUBLIC APPS GALLERY]()
+If you want to learn more about specifying this file refer to [nf-core/rnaseq documentation](https://nf-co.re/rnaseq/3.12.0/docs/usage/#samplesheet-input).
 2. If **Igenomes** (```--genome```) parameter is not specified the following input files are required:
    * **FASTA genome file** (```--fasta```) - Fasta file with specified genome.
-   * **Genome annotation file**(```--gtf```) - Annotation file for the corresponding genome
+   * Annotation file - a gene annotation file in GTF or GFF3 format (`--gtf` or `--gff`)  corresponding to the **Genome FASTA** (`--fasta`) file.
 3. **Output directory** (```--outdir```) - Specify the name of output directory where the pipeline results will be stored

 As we mentioned above this pipeline is optimized to run on the Seven Bridges platform.
 In the ```Profiles``` input you can use the following profiles to optimize exectuon:

-1. ```sbg_full``` - This is configuration which is tailored to run pipeline efficiently with the ```test_full``` and similar datasets.
-The suggested number of parallel instances which is 10.
+1. ```sbg_full``` - This configuration is tailored to run pipeline efficiently with the ```test_full``` and similar datasets.
+The suggested number of parallel instances  is 10.
 2. ```sbg_large_number_samples``` - This configuration is made to run pipeline efficiently with the larger number of samples.
 It is optimized with the dataset which consists of 78 paired-end samples with the average size of 4.5GB per sample.
-The suggested number of parallel instances which is variable but we advise you to increase this number by one on every 10th sample.
+The suggested number of parallel instances is variable but it is advisable to increase this number by one on every 10th sample.